-(1) Social work shall be provided by one of the following who is either an independent provider or the employee of an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of job and family services:
+(1) Social work shall be provided by one of the following persons who is either an independent provider or the employee of an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid:

 (3) Social work shall not be provided to an individual by his or her family member.

-(4) An applicant seeking approval to provide social work shall meet the requirements of this rule and complete and submit an application and adhere to the requirements of rule 5123:2-2-01 of the Administrative Code.
+(4) An applicant seeking approval to provide social work shall complete and submit an application through the department's website (http://dodd.ohio.gov/).

 (D) Requirements for service delivery

-(1) Social work shall be provided pursuant to an individual service plan that conforms to the requirements of paragraph (H) of rule 5101:3-40-01 of the Administrative Code.
+(1) Social work shall be provided pursuant to an individual service plan that conforms to the requirements of rule 5123:2-1-11 of the Administrative Code.

 (a) Document the individual's social needs and develop a social work/counseling plan of treatment;